holewinski/holewinski.github.io/README.md

 * [How to run](#how-to-run)

 ## Basic informations
-This project is simple fun game.
+This project is a simple fun game.
 Just add tasks and randomly draw one of them.

 ## Technologies